boy with dyslexia

 A very realistic story about a little boy whose dyslexia was not diagnosed until third grade.
 Up until that point in time, he struggles with identifying letters, spelling and reading even the most basic site words.
 While his peers are progressing without challenges, he grows increasingly frustrated and eventually demonstrates disruptive behavior.
 When he finally receives the helps he needs and understands why he has been struggling, his reading improves nicely and he develops the confidence to excel in other areas.

-Empowering Children's Books Featuring Dyslexic Characters
+Picture Books With Dyslexic Characters

 Kids can sometimes feel isolated and left behind when their peers learn to read effortlessly and progress easily through the levels.
-While lots of children love learning, children with learning disabilities do not always have the same positive experience starting a new school year.
+While lots of children love learning, children learning disabilities not always have the same positive experience starting a new school year.
 They may feel like they are not smart and this lack of confidence can then spill over into other areas of their lives.
 Parents can help by reading books to their children about characters with dyslexia.
 These stories teach young ones that their processing disorder is not a reflection of their intelligence.

 Magnificent Meg: A Read-Aloud Book to Encourage Children with Dyslexia